HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 Each member can also use the [Lab Time Log Website](https://course-work.glp.ecs.vuw.ac.nz/engr300/2020/group15/group-15/LabLogSite.html) which will automatically generate the times that people enter and leave the labs.

+For each sprint a new board will be created and this will be filled with issues that we believe will be relevant for the sprint.
+Each team member is assigned 2-3 tickets per sprint.

+For each issue created in the sprint, we will add the level of difficulty we estimate it to be.
+This should provide us with some assistance as to how long each issue should take, and how many issues we will be able to finish in the sprint.
+We will also use the burn-down chart to ensure that each team-member is being assigned and completing an even amount of work.

 ### 4.3 Process
 ...